 <Unchanged parts are omitted>

-If the UE has initiated a PUSCH transmission using preconfigured uplink resource ending in subframe n, the UE shall monitor the MPDCCH UE-specific search space in a search space window starting in n+5 subframe with duration given by higher layer parameter pur-MPDCCH-SS-window-duration.
+If the UE has initiated a PUSCH transmission using preconfigured uplink resource ending in subframe n, the UE shall monitor the MPDCCH UE-specific search space in a search space window starting in subframe n+4 with duration given by higher layer parameter pur-MPDCCH-SS-window-duration.
 Upon detection of a MPDCCH with DCI format 6-0A/6-0B with CRC scrambled by PUR C-RNTI intended for the UE within the search space window and the corresponding DCI is for PUR ACK feedback indication (as defined in [4]), the UE is not required to monitor the MPDCCH UE-specific search space for the remaining search space window duration.